BAsh2365/Pytorch_Heisman_Prediction_Exploration_Model/README.md

 Taking a look at the specified stats, we would like to see a ballpark range for a WR winning a Heisman Trophy around these stats.

 UPDATE: These stats, after adjusting the model, seem to be more accurate.
 Predictions still stand.

+Players to Watch in the SEC (WRs in 2026):

+- Zachariah Branch (WR, Georgia, Junior, not declared for the NFL draft yet)

+- Mario Carver (WR, Texas A&M, Sophomore)

+- Cam Coleman (WR, Auburn, Sophomore)

+- Ryan Williams (WR, Alabama, Sophomore)

+- Ryan Wingo (WR, Texas, Sophomore)

+- Cayden Lee (WR, Ole Miss, Junior, not declared for the NFL draft yet)

+  Predictions as of December 16th, 2025.